kirupa.com - CSS3: Animations vs. Transitions

 example of hovering to make something larger

 To use the example visualized here, if a transition is defined, you would be able to see the circle growing from its normal size to its hover size.
-Another common way of triggering a transition is to use JavaScript to programmatically add or remove CSS classes to simulate a CSS property change.
+Another way of triggering a transition is to use JavaScript to programmatically add or remove CSS classes to simulate a CSS property change.
+Rounding out our ways of making a property change, you can use JavaScript to set an inline style that changes a property your transition is listening for.

 Defining Intermediate Points / Keyframes